Juan-bit94/ops-301d10/Readings-Network-Traffic-Analysis-With-Wireshark.md

 # Network Traffic Analysis with Wireshark
+## Why this topic matters
+- This topic matters because OSI is the foundation of networking.
+This framwork is what allows devices to communicate with each other locally and remotely.
+In addition, knowing about wireshark will be an introduction to the various tools that IT professionals will use in order to troubleshoot and keep devices secured.
  1. What does "OSI' stand for?
     - OSI stands for Open Systems Interconnection
  2. List the 7 layers of the OSI model and what each one is responsible for.